lf-edge/ekuiper/docs/en_US/guide/sources/builtin/mqtt.md

-# MQTT source
+# MQTT Source Connector

 <span style="background:green;color:white;">stream source</span>
 <span style="background:green;color:white">scan table source</span>

+MQTT (Message Queuing Telemetry Transport) is a protocol optimized for low bandwidth scenarios.
+In eKuiper, the MQTT connector can function both as a source connector (ingesting data from MQTT brokers) and a [sink connector](../../sinks/builtin/mqtt.md) (publishing data to MQTT brokers).
+This section specifically focuses on its role as a source connector.

-eKuiper provides built-in support for MQTT source stream, which can subscribe the message from MQTT broker and feed into the eKuiper processing pipeline.
-The configuration file of MQTT source is at `$ekuiper/etc/mqtt_source.yaml`.
-Below is the file format.
+Using the MQTT source stream, eKuiper subscribes to messages from the MQTT broker and channels them into its processing pipeline.
+This integration allows for real-time data processing directly from specified MQTT topics.

+## Configure the MQTT Connector

+eKuiper's default MQTT source configuration resides at `$ekuiper/etc/mqtt_source.yaml`.
+This configuration serves as a base for all MQTT connections.
+However, for specific use cases, you might need custom configurations. eKuiper's connector selector further enhances this by allowing connection reuse across configurations.

+See below for a demo configuration with the global configuration and a customized demo_conf section.

 ```yaml
 #Global MQTT configurations